 I had no choice, so I did that.

 Meanwhile, I contacted the Nodal officer of the operator and shared the concern in a detailed email.
 For example, If you are porting out of JIO – you will have to email Nodal officer of JIO to raise a complaint.

 You can easily find the email address of the nodal operator from the official website of your telecom operator.
+(Can search in Google).

-So What to Do If Your Port Out Request is Rejected?
+What to Do If Your Port Out Request is Rejected?

 In my case, the intervention of the Nodal officer helped, and the matter was resolved.